 - Awareness of a range of personality types

-Online: Students can remain employed and are often able to keep their regular work schedule.
+Online: Students can remain employed and can often keep their regular work schedule.
 They can choose when to complete their coursework.
 Without geographical limitations, distance learners can select the school that best fits their interests and career goals.

-Traditional: Learners may have to quit their job or adjust their work schedule to accommodate on-campus classes.
-Students are restricted to local schools, or institutions in areas where they want to live.
+Traditional: Learners may need to quit their job or adjust their work schedule to accommodate on-campus classes.
+Students are restricted to local schools or institutions in areas where they want to live.
 Those who do not wish to relocate may settle for a nearby program that does not meet their preferred criteria.

-Online: Online students have access to a range of digital resources.
+Online: Online students can access a range of digital resources.
 Most schools offer digital libraries, career counseling, video-based office hours, and 24/7 IT assistance.
 Web-based learning platforms allow students to connect through video, audio, and interactive discussions.
-Distance learners are not always able to attend on-campus events or social activities.

 Online: Online learning requires discipline and self-motivation.
 Students must remain organized and driven in order to meet deadlines and learn material at their own pace.
-Asynchronous courses, which do not have set class meeting times, may be particularly challenging, and students must hold themselves accountable.
+Asynchronous courses, which do not feature set class times, may prove particularly challenging.
+Students must hold themselves accountable.

 Traditional: Classroom settings offer structure and external motivation.
-Students are sometimes held to more rigid deadlines.
+Students must sometimes meet more rigid deadlines.
 Regular in-class quizzes, exams, and discussions may encourage learners to stay on top of assignments.

-While the cost of tuition for an online program is often equivalent to that of a traditional program, distance learners are able to save on many peripheral education costs.
-These costs include transportation, course materials, childcare during class hours, meal plans, and fees for recreation centers and other campus amenities.
-Online students are responsible only for the cost of tuition, distance learning fees, and textbooks.
+While tuition costs for online programs remain similar to traditional programs, distance learners do not incur costs for transportation, course materials, childcare during class hours, or meal plans.
+They also do not incur fees for recreation centers and other campus amenities.
+Online students only pay for tuition, distance learning fees, and textbooks.
 Perhaps most importantly, the flexibility of online learning allows students to keep their current job to pay for their degree.

 Online learners frequently pay in-state tuition for programs based outside of their home state.
-This factor alone can dramatically reduce the cost of tuition; especially when compared to out-of-state tuition rates for traditional, on-campus programs.
+This factor alone can dramatically reduce tuition costs, especially when compared to out-of-state tuition rates for traditional, on-campus programs.
 Sometimes, students must live in-state for at least a year to establish residency before qualifying for cheaper in-state tuition.
 Distance learners can typically take advantage of in-state tuition rates immediately, regardless of where they reside.

 The technological demands of online learning require that distance learners have a computer and access to reliable, fast internet.
 They may also need a microphone and video chat capabilities in order to participate in video or audio discussions.
 Some schools offer online students exclusive discounts on software and other technologies.

-On-campus requirements vary according to schools and programs.
-Online associate degrees that are entirely web-based do not require campus visits.
-Hybrid programs may include mandatory campus visits to complete classes or labs that are not offered online.
-Other schools may require that students visit campus for orientation.
+On-campus requirements vary by school.
+Online associate programs that run fully online do not require campus visits.
+Hybrid programs may include mandatory campus visits to complete classes or labs that students cannot complete online.
+Other schools may require that learners visit campus for orientation.

 Individuals pursuing a psychology associate degree are not required to complete clinical hours.
-Typically, students do not engage in clinical psychology coursework or field experiences prior to entering a master’s program.
+Typically, students do not engage in clinical psychology coursework or field experiences prior to entering a master's program.
 Many schools provide support for distance learners, allowing them to complete clinical work and internship experiences at nearby locations under the supervision of a professional psychologist.
-If an online associate in psychology program requires internship hours or fieldwork, students can usually fulfill these requirements in a local setting.
+If a program requires internship hours or fieldwork, students can usually fulfill these requirements locally.

 Do Online Students Still Qualify for Financial Aid?

-Online students have access to the same financial aid opportunities as their on-campus peers, and they should complete a Free Application for Federal Student Aid form to determine whether they qualify for federal financial assistance.
-Distance learners can take advantage of federal loans, grants, scholarships, and work-study opportunities, provided that they are enrolled at least part-time and remain in good academic standing.
-Federal grants are need-based, while scholarships are merit-based; both are available to online learners.
-Military members and veterans may have additional aid opportunities, such as scholarships and tuition assistance programs.
+Online students can pursue the same financial aid opportunities as their on-campus peers.
+Degree-seekers can begin by completing the FAFSA to determine their eligibility for federal financial assistance, including federal loans, grants, and scholarships.
+Learners can also explore work-study opportunities, provided that they are enrolled at least part time and remain in good academic standing.
+Federal grants are need-based, while scholarships are merit-based.
+Online learners can apply for both.
+Military members and veterans may be eligible for additional aid opportunities, such as scholarships and tuition assistance programs.

 For more information on psychology scholarships, click here.

 Professionals must be licensed to practice psychology independently.
-Licensing regulations and requirements vary from state to state.
+Licensing regulations and requirements vary by state.
 In general, licensed psychologists must possess a doctoral degree and complete a year or more of supervised clinical experience.
 Students often accumulate these hours through their doctoral internship or practicum requirements.

 To receive licensure, psychologists must pass the Examination for Professional Practice in Psychology, an eight-part test that covers a range of concepts and skills.
 Some states may require additional tests, background checks, and professional references.
-The cost of getting a license also varies between states, and the combined cost of study materials, prep courses, application fees, and the licensing fee itself may add up to $1,000 or more.
+The cost of getting a license also varies between states.
+The combined cost of study materials, prep courses, application fees, and the licensing fee itself may add up to $1,000 or more.

-In some states, those who possess a master’s degree can earn a mental health counseling license, which allows them to pursue school counseling positions.
-Individuals who hold an associate or bachelor’s degree cannot receive a counseling license, but are prepared to enter advanced degree programs that may lead to licensure.
+In some states, graduates of master's programs can earn a mental health counseling license, which allows them to pursue school counseling positions.
+Individuals who hold an associate or bachelor's degree cannot receive a counseling license.
+However, they are prepared to enter advanced programs that may lead to licensure.

 Explore Psychology Careers